Jgocunha/ergo-collab-robotics/README.md

 Cells, Work-Related Musculoskeletal Disorders

 This repository holds:
- - **videos and images** of the manual and collaborative workstations for comparison;
+ - **Videos and images** of the manual and collaborative workstations for comparison;
  - *CoppeliaSim* **simulation scenes and models**;
  - **UR script files** of the final installation.

 ---

+## Related scientific contributions

+To this project are annexed the following scientific contributions:

+**Articles:**
+- [*"Safety Requirements for the Design of Collaborative Robotic Workstations in Europe – A Review"*](https://link.springer.com/chapter/10.1007%2F978-3-030-50946-0_31) - ***Carlos Faria***, *Ana Colim, João G. Cunha, João Oliveira, Nelson Costa, Paula Carneiro, Sérgio Monteiro, Estela Bicho, Luís A. Rocha, Pedro Arezes*
+- [*"Towards an Ergonomic Assessment Framework for Industrial Assembly Workstations - A Case Study"*](https://www.mdpi.com/2076-3417/10/9/3048) - ***Ana Colim***, *Carlos Faria, Ana Cristina Braga, Nuno Sousa, Luís Rocha, Paula Carneiro, Nélson Costa, Pedro Arezes*

+**Masters Dissertations:**

+- *"A Collaborative Work-Cell to Improve Worker Ergonomics and Productivity"* - ***João Gaspar Oliveira Cunha***

+---

+## Other content

 Refer to the following link for a [kinematic analysis](https://github.com/Jgocunha/universal-robots-kinematics) of the UR robots.